Trinity Collegiate School: Academics

-Economics (S) Government (S), AP Micro, and AP Macro Economics.
+Economics (S) Government (S), AP Microeconomics, and AP Macroeconomics.

 Athletics

 Trinity has one of the top athletic programs in SCISA.
 The school is in SCISA Class 3A.
 Trinity Collegiate School's athletic goal is to educate student-athletes who show sportsmanship and perseverance.
 TCS offers 16 sports at the Varsity and Junior Varsity level.
 Every student is expected but not required to participate in at least one sport.